ABOUT THE BLUE WATER TASK FORCE

 We are seeking volunteers to join our BWTF team, to spread the workload of this citizen science project.
 Team members are needed to: collect beach water samples; process water samples in our SoBe BWTF lab; distribute weekly test results via social media, newsletters and podcasts.
-To join the BWTF team, contact team leader Scott Stripling: email@example.com
+To join the BWTF team, contact the lab director Scott Stripling: BWTF@miami.surfrider.org

 Have you ever gotten sick after visiting the beach?

 Now there’s a place to share your story and see where others are getting sick.
 Surfrider has created a crowd-sourced illness reporting tool which can be found here.
 This data will help with tracking ocean related illnesses and informing local health departments who otherwise would have no idea about the harm caused by water pollution.
 With this tool, anyone can easily provide basic info about how and where they got sick, allowing others to see where pollution hotspots are.
 There is even a tool for setting up alerts, so that you can receive an email when someone reports an illness in your area.
 As part of Surfrider’s Clean Water Program this new tool adds an additional layer to our efforts to alert the public to water quality problems and the risks of exposure to bacteria in the surf.
 Please share this new tool with your friends, or anyone who may have been exposed to polluted water, because a day at the beach shouldn't have to make you sick.

 Polluted waters often contain many different disease-causing organisms (commonly referred to as pathogens) and surfers and swimmers are affected by both sewage-polluted water, which contains enteric pathogens (pathogens that live in human and animal digestive systems), and pathogens carried by urban runoff.
 The contraction of waterborne illnesses from these pathogens is often spread by the presence of these organisms in the water and inadvertent ingestion of the fecal or otherwise contaminated water.
 This can give a whole new meaning to having a “sick” surfing session.

 Viruses are often the cause of swimming-associated diseases and typically result in the majority of cases of gastroenteritis (“stomach flu”), hepatitis A, respiratory illnesses, infections of the ear, nose, and throat.
 Gastroenteritis, which may also be caused by waterborne bacteria, can cause symptoms such as vomiting, diarrhea, stomach aches, nausea, headaches, and febrile (feverish) symptoms.
 Other types of microbial disease that can be contracted by watermen/women and beachgoers include salmonellosis, shigellosis, infection caused by E. coli as well as other infections caused by amoeba, protozoa, and parasites in recreational waters which can cause giardiasis, cryptosporidiosis, amoebic dysentery, skin rashes, and pink eye.
 Urban runoff provides a whole new dimension as well through a “toxic cocktail” of herbicides, pesticides, heavy metals, and other pollutants that may not be regulated or monitored by your public health department and they also cause health effects that are not fully understood.
 Epidemiological studies, such as The Beaches Study have found that “bathing in temperate recreational waters with known point sources of fecal contamination (such as domestic sewage or storm-drain runoff) has been associated with an increased risk for transmission of infectious diseases (including gastroenteritis, and febrile, respiratory, skin, eye and ear illnesses).”